stateless-solutions/markdown-content/application-quickstart.md

 See the [API Reference](https://app.stateless.solutions/apireference) for more details.

-## Complimentary Compute Credits

-Every new Stateless account is credited with 10 million complimentary compute credits.
-This allows users to explore and utilize Stateless services without immediate cost.
-This initial balance aims to offer a smooth introduction to Stateless for developers and businesses alike.
-However, once these complimentary credits are depleted, users must purchase additional compute credits to continue making API requests.

 ## Next Steps

 For a deeper dive into our offerings, tailored optimizations, provider bucket management, and advanced use cases, please explore the [User Guides](https://app.stateless.solutions/documentation/user-guides) for comprehensive documentation designed to help you make the most of Stateless's services.